DonnieTD/Liminal/ReadMe.md

 Instead, Liminal treats a program as a concrete trajectory through semantic state over time.

 A program is executed exactly once, producing a complete semantic history.
-All understanding, reasoning, and visualization happens afterward.
+All understanding, reasoning, validation, and visualization happens after execution.

 Execution is separated from analysis.
 Analysis is separated from presentation.
+Artifacts are separated from policy.

 ---

 ## Core Idea

 Programs are not instruction streams.
-Programs are trajectories through semantic state.
+Programs are trajectories through semantic reality.

 Execution is modeled as a sequence of immutable semantic states indexed by time.